msmoiz/cpp-style/README.md

 ### Declaration Order

-Every class should have only three sections, one for each access level - i.e. `public`, `protected`, `protected`, in that order.
+Every class should have only three sections, one for each access level - i.e. `public`, `protected`, `private`, in that order.
 Empty sections should be omitted.
 Within each section, elements of a class should be declared in the following order:

 1. Nested types
 2. Type aliases